-The First University Examination may be taken not earlier than the end of the third term after matriculation.
 The Second University Examination may be taken not earlier than the end of the sixth term after matriculation.
 The Third University Examination may be taken not earlier than the end of the ninth term after matriculation.
 The Examination for the Degree of Bachelor of Engineering may be taken not earlier than the end of the twelfth term.